Why Netflix, JustEat and Uber made your payments experience a whole lot harder

 Aka Why Poor Payment Processes Are Hampering Customer Experience Transformation

-We've all been there, finally selecting our film of choice on Netflix and the dreaded Error code comes up 'Netflix timed out'.
+We've all been there, finally selecting our film of choice on Netflix and the dreaded Error code comes up 'Netflix servers unavailable'.

 Sound familiar?
 Well it shouldn't!
 It just doesn't happen.

 That's because we've all been Netflix'd and Uber'd.
 We've all accepted ultra seamless customer experiences as the norm.

 We no longer tolerate a broken customer experience.

 But the Netflix, Uber or JustEat customer experience is only the tip of the iceberg.
 Below are layers and layers of infrastructure working together to make things happen, instantly.
 It's instant experiences by instant services and instant information.
 We call this the Instant Economy.